rAzoR8/SpvGenTwo/README.md

 # Roadmap

-A list of short and long term goals for this libraryÖ
+A list of short and long term goals for this library:

 * Improve use/generic type inference support [Issue 1](https://github.com/rAzoR8/SpvGenTwo/issues/2)
 * Implement more Instructions, at least 90% of Shader capabilities